 Huntsville crews close Meridianville Bottom Road June 13 through 15 for pole replacement work

-HUNTSVILLE, Ala. — Part of Meridianville Bottom Road will be closed for the next three days from 8 a.m. to 2 p.m.
-Electric Operations crews are working on pole replacements from Kalea Park to Kalea Lane on Wednesday, Thursday and Friday.
+HUNTSVILLE, Ala. — Part of Meridianville Bottom Road will be closed for the next couple of days from 8 a.m. to 2 p.m.
+Electric Operations crews are working on pole replacements from Kalea Park to Kalea Lane on Thursday and Friday.

 A message board will be placed at the Memorial Parkway intersection to alert drivers as well.